👋 Hi, I’m Bufan!

 I’m a first-year PhD student in Psychology at the University of Chicago, luckily advised by Prof. Xuechunzi Bai in the Computational Social Cognition Lab.

-Before coming to Chicago, I completed my undergraduate and master’s studies in Computer Science at Fudan University.
-I also worked as a research intern at the Coalas Lab, where I was luckily advised by Prof. Elisa Kreiss.
+Before coming to Chicago, I completed my undergraduate and master’s degrees in Computer Science at Fudan University where I worked in SecSys Lab under the guidance by Prof. Yuan Zhang and Prof. Jiarun Dai, focusing on the robustness of autonomous driving systems.
+I also worked as a research intern at the Coalas Lab, where I was luckily advised by Prof. Elisa Kreiss, focusing on the brittle nature of LLM bias measurement.

 Please see my CV for more details.